dchampio/dchampio.github.io/README.md

 The utility for dumping datasets from the game, as well as assembling the sprite sheets, is called `factoriodump`, and may be found in the [factorio-tools](https://github.com/KirkMcDonald/factorio-tools) repository.

+An alternative for dumping datasets from the game can be found here: https://bitbucket.org/hhrhhr/factorio-tools-lua/src/master/

 ## Support the calculator

 Please consider donating to [my Patreon campaign](https://www.patreon.com/kirkmcdonald).
 Any amount helps.
 And thank you!